 The CAISO pays CRR holders for their CRR entitlements only to the extent the CAISO collects sufficient revenue through day-ahead market congestion charges and CRR charges.
 The CAISO allocates any day-ahead revenue insufficiency to CRR holders on a constraint-by-constraint basis by scaling their CRR entitlement based on the CRR holder’s net modeled (or implied) flow over a particular constraint in the direction of the congestion.

 The CRR charge codes, consisting of CC 6798 (CRR Auction Transaction Settlement), CC 6700 (CRR Hourly Settlement), CC 6790 (CRR Balancing Account), CC 6791 (CRRBA Accrued Interest Allocation), CC 6701 (Monthly CRR True-Up), and CC 6706 (Monthly CRRBA Clearing) shall conform to the Tariff language on CRR Settlements.

+The Day-Ahead Market Enhancements initiative considers the effect of congestion from Imbalance Reserves, and will be applicable to CAISO BAA CRR holders.

 Description